Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 To walk on the Earth that was actually trod by centuries of pilgrims who were doing the Camino for healing, for personal spiritual reasons, for absolution or for freedom from imprisonment for crimes ~ for all these things, seemed so significant to me.

-Next on the pilgrimage road was the steep descent, ahead, to Paradavella.
-And steep it is!
-You will drop 444 meters (1456 feet) over the next 3.9 kilometers.
+Next on the pilgrimage road is the long and gradual descent ahead, to the next town of Paradavella.
+You will drop 344 meters (1130 feet) over the next 4.0 kilometers to reach the center of town.

-When the pilgrimage trail reaches the edge of Paravadella, 3.3 kilometers later it comes out at the perfectly located Casa Mesón.
+When the pilgrimage trail reaches the edge of Paravadella, 3,5 kilometers later, it comes out at the perfectly located Casa Mesón, pictured below, the only bar in town.
 It was only 10:30, but on the Camino Primitivo, you eat food when you can get it!
 Besides, coffee and toast only lasts so long, and we had already logged in 12 kilometers, or so.

 Here we had giant, unbelievably delicious sandwiches!
 I had tuna and olive, with fresh, beautiful sliced tomatoes and mayonnaise!
 A far cry from the usual dry sandwich of ham and cheese, of which I had grown very tired!